samdroid-apps/something-for-reddit/README.md

 3. Install a SCSS compiler (eg. sass ruby gem or `python-scss`).
 This is very important because otherwise it will fail to build.
 3. Install this obscure package via pip:  `pip3 install git+https://github.com/r0wb0t/markdown-urlize`

+Then you can just install it like any usual program.

+1. Download the source code (eg. `git clone https://github.com/samdroid-apps/reddit-is-gtk; cd reddit-is-gtk`)
 4.  `autoconf` then `./configure`
 4.  `make`
 5.  `sudo make install`